Phoenix and Arizona CRE Capital Allocation 2026

 - Do not underwrite multifamily on rent-growth nostalgia.
 The recovery is occupancy-led first, rent-led later.

 - Do not generalize from the data center story into all land or office product.
-Utility position and power access are the real moat.
+Utility position, power access, water, heat resilience, entitlement timing, and tenant credit are the real moat.

 - Do not ignore corridor-level retail differences.
 Scottsdale and East Phoenix are different assets from older Mesa or weaker big-box exposure.